 Ah Spring, glorious Spring!
 In April all is growing and greening.
-This month we celebrate Earth Day and Easter — and finding more ways to leave less waste behind.
+This month we celebrate Earth Day — and find more ways to leave less waste behind.

 There are lots of ways to make your Easter baskets more sustainable!